Was Jesus Wise?

 the worst crimes known to mankind: slavery, sex slavery, the stoning of children, infanticide, matricide, ethnic

-there are verses in the NT that say that large numbers of
+there are verses in the NT that say that multitudes of

 predestined for hell, while the "chosen few" are predestined for heaven.

-inner circle that he is telling the crowds parables in order to deliberately
+members of his inner circle that he is telling the crowds parables in order to

-mislead them, so that they can't be saved.
-This is the basis of Robert Frost's
+deliberately mislead them, so that they can't be saved.
+Is it "good" or "wise"

 The idea that some people are born predestined for